gigantz/Create-New-Styles/README.md

 Select your layer/s that contain the style you want to duplicate, then run the plugin.

-You can select layers styles and text styles at the same time.
+You can select layer styles and text styles at the same time.

 ![Create-new-styles](https://github.com/franklymrshankly/Create-New-Styles/blob/master/assets/createnewstyles.gif)